Concepts¶

 The Big Picture¶

 r0astr is a multi-instrument live coding environment.
-Think of it as having four independent instruments on stage, all connected to the same metronome.
+Think of it as having multiple independent instruments on stage, all connected to the same metronome.
 You write code to control each instrument, and they all play together in perfect sync.
+You can create as many panels as you need.

 graph TB